 How to Use Germander Ground Cover

 All of the Teucriums are low maintenance plants and are, therefore, perfect for planting in difficult areas of the garden.
-They all also react beautifully to pruning and can be shaped easily into borders or low hedges, used in knot gardens or amongst other herbs or in a rockery.
-Their easy going care is just one reason to plant creeping germander; they are deer resistant as well!
+They all also react beautifully to pruning and can be shaped easily into borders or low hedges, used in knot gardens or among other herbs or in a rockery.
+Their easygoing care is just one reason to plant creeping germander; they are deer resistant as well!